vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Beloved, let us love one another: for *love is of God*; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for *God is love*.
 {% ct '1 John 4:7-8' %}

-Iniquity was found in Lucifer was because he rebelled against God’s law of love: he failed to love God supremely and the other angels as himself.
-Love for self triumphed instead and brought an abundance of other sins with it, including having other gods (himself), Sabbath-breaking (he disrupted the heavenly *sabbatismos*), dishonoring parental authority (he rebelled against His Maker), theft (he stole a third of God’s angels), and covetousness (he wanted to be like God).
+Iniquity was found in Lucifer because he rebelled against God’s law of love: he failed to love God supremely and the other angels as himself.
+Love for self triumphed instead and brought an abundance of other sins with it, including having other gods (himself), Sabbath-breaking (he disrupted heaven’s state of rest), dishonoring parental authority (he rebelled against His Maker), theft (he stole a third of God’s angels), and covetousness (he wanted to be like God).
 Jesus, however, singled out one specific sin that all the others culminated in: murder.
 “He was a murderer from the beginning” {% rf 'John 8:44' %}.
 Murder would indeed qualify as the ultimate disruptor to heaven’s rest.

 ## What does murder include?